-From November 22 through to early February 2022, we will publish a series of new insights on an ongoing basis.
-As 2021 comes to a close, Parts One and Two of the series will scene-set and look back.
-As 2022 begins, Part Three will explore today’s response, before Part Four distills everything we’ve heard into key takeaways and an overview of what’s next.
+From November 22 through to mid-April 2022, we published a series of new insights on an ongoing basis.
+As 2021 came to a close, Parts One and Two of the series helped us scene-set and look back.
+At the start of 2022, Part Three explored today’s response, and Part Four distilled everything we’ve heard into key takeaways and an overview of what’s next.

-Join us on what’s set to be a fascinating journey taking stock of where we’ve been, and where we’re going….
+Join us on what has been a fascinating journey taking stock of where we’ve been, and where we’re going….